-Highlights of the activities undertaken by the Committee are as follows:
+Highlights of the activities undertaken during the year are as follows:

-- the Risk Management Committee, with the assistance from a firm of independent consultants and Management, continues to drive the risk management activities across all business segments of the Group on risk identification, evaluation, control, monitoring and reporting; - management of each company within the Group's business segments, i.e. Automotive and related products, Hotels and resorts, Plantation, Plastic products, Investment holding, Healthcare and Investment properties and trading of building material products, identified the risks affecting their business by assessing the existing as well as emerging risks under the strategic, financial, operational and compliance categories.
-The management reported the Company's top five risks to their segment's risk coordinator for review; - risk coordinators, in turn, assessed the overall risks faced by their business segments with the financial controller and the head of respective business segment/units, the potential impact and likelihood of those risks occurring, the control effectiveness and the action plans taken to manage those risks to the desired level; - strategic discussions have been carried out by the independent consultants with the Executive Directors, Group Chief Financial Officer and Group Accountant on the key concerns and top risks identified.
+- the Risk Management Committee, with the assistance from a firm of independent consultants and Management, continues to drive the risk management activities across all business segments of the Group on risk identification, evaluation, control, monitoring and reporting; - Management of each company within the Group's business segments, i.e. Automotive and related products, Hotels and resorts, Plantation, Plastic products, Investment holding, Healthcare and Investment properties and trading of building material products, identified the risks affecting their business by assessing the existing as well as emerging risks under the strategic, financial, operational and compliance categories.
+The Management reported the Company's top five risks to their segment's risk coordinator for review; - risk coordinators, in turn, assessed the overall risks faced by their business segments with the financial controller and the head of respective business segment/units, the potential impact and likelihood of those risks occurring, the control effectiveness and the action plans taken to manage those risks to the desired level; - strategic discussions have been carried out by the independent consultants with the Executive Directors, Group Chief Financial Officer and Group Accountant on the key concerns and strategic top risks identified.
 The main objectives are to obtain the inputs and to confirm the completeness of top concerns as well as the key management controls put in place to address the risks by respective business segment/units.
-These activities are also to engender continuous and proactive risk management activities within the Group; - the top five (5) principal risks for each business segment, based on the significance of evaluated risks to the segment's results, were reported to the Risk Management Committee.
-Nonetheless, Management of each segment/ company in the Group continues to monitor and manage all risks at their level, as appropriate; - compilation of the Group risk profile, considering the materiality of the business segment in relation to the Group risk parameters, with the top risks from each business segment selected by Management and feedback from Executive Directors on strategic risks, was carried out with assistance from consultants; - Plantation Risk Management Session has been conducted on 25 September 2018 for key management personel to understand the segment risks, align the strategic objectives with risks, identify the top five (5) principal risks as well as manage the risks; - Healthcare Risk Awareness Session has been conducted on 8 October 2018 for key management personel to gain better understanding on risk management process; - two (2) Risk Management Committee meetings were conducted during the year on 1 March 2018 and 26 November 2018 where the significant risks of the Group and management action plans were presented for deliberations and approval.
-On 26 November 2018, the outcome from the interim review of 2018 risk profiles was presented and the Risk Management Committee has provided feedback on the significant risks and action plans for Management's further considerations and actions.
-The Management is required to update the top risks and management action plans in the subsequent meeting; - on 21 February 2019, the top risks for the Group was presented to the Risk Management Committee for further deliberations; - the risk mitigating measures taken and/or to be taken by Management were reported and reviewed at the Risk Management Committee meetings.
-For each of the risks identified, the segmental head has been assigned to ensure appropriate action plans are carried out in a timely manner; and the ERM Policy and Procedures have been updated and approved with the latest risk reporting framework, e.g. risk organisation structure, frequency and risk reporting documents for the Group.
+These activities are also to engender continuous and proactive risk management activities within the Group; - compilation of the Group risk profile, considering the materiality of the business segment in relation to the Group risk parameters, with the top risks from each business segment selected by Management and feedback from Executive Directors on strategic risks, was carried out with assistance from consultants; - reviewed insurance risk for sufficiency of insurance coverage against any mishap that could result in material loss.
+Established an insurance reporting template to facilitate review on an annual basis; - rolled out three enterprise risk management workshops across the Group for key management personnel focusing on alignment of strategic objectives through risk awareness, risk identification and key risk indicator monitoring; - conducted corruption risk assessment according to the 5 principles of the Guidelines on Adequate Procedures ("GAP"), pursuant to Section 17A(5) of the Malaysian Anti-Corruption Act 2009 and any of its amendments or re-enactments; - established a Group Emergency Reporting framework to facilitate reporting of all life-threatening emergencies immediately to OHB Corporate Office for attention and support; - three (3) Risk Management Committee meetings were conducted during the year on 21 February 2019, 23 August 2019 and 26 November 2019 where the significant risks of the Group and management action plans were presented for deliberations and approval.
+The final Group risk profile for year 2019 was presented in February 2020, detailing the top five (5) principal risks for each business segment, based on the significance of evaluated risks to the segment's results.
+Management of each segment/ company in the Group shall continue to monitor and manage all risks at their level, as appropriate;